Tax Credits: Renewals

 Renewals and Universal Credit

 Universal Credit is gradually replacing working tax credit and child tax credit.
-HMRC state that it is no longer possible for anyone to make a brand new claim for tax credits and people will be expected to claim UC (or pension credit) instead for ongoing support.
-Existing claimants will be moved over (manage-migrated) from tax credits to UC over the next few years.
-The finalisation process for claimants who are moving to UC is different to the process for people while they remain in tax credits.
+HMRC state that it is no longer possible for anyone to make a brand new claim for tax credits and most people will be expected to claim UC (or pension credit) instead for ongoing support.
+The only exception to this is for certain people who are granted refugee status.
+The majority of existing tax credit claimants will be invited to move over (manage-migrated) from tax credits to UC or pension credit (in some cases) and that exercise is expected to be completed by the end of the 2024/25 tax year.
+The finalisation process for claimants who are invited to move to UC or pension credit is different to the process usually used to finalise tax credit claims.

 In cases where a tax credit claimant has both in-year finalisation and standard renewal paperwork and declarations to complete, they can both be done at the same time, although claimants cannot complete their in-year finalisation paperwork online.
-HMRC expect most people who receive in-year finalisation paperwork during the renewal period to have their in-year finalisation auto-finalised to reduce confusion.
 See the information in the Universal Credit - Finalising Tax Credits section.